Best Of19 min read

 • Extensions for charts, page design, and custom scripts

-• Interface Designer for custom portals non-technical users can actually navigate
+• Interface Designer for custom portals non-technical users can navigate

 • Strong API for tech-savvy nonprofits with developer capacity